 Apprenticeship Support - Information for Employers

-The new Government’s Apprenticeship Support Programme announced in June 2020 will fund four initiatives to help employers to retain and bring on new apprentices.
+The new Government’s Apprenticeship Support Programme announced in June 2020 will fund new initiatives to help employers retain and bring on new apprentices.

 1. The Apprentice Boost Initiative

 This is a $380.6 million broad-based wage subsidy for employers to help you keep existing apprentices and employ new ones.
 It will be available to employers in all industries who have formal apprenticeship schemes for at least 20 months.